brsanjita/weather-project/README.md

 # Weather Project

 ## Overview
-This project is a weather application that provides real-time weather data for various stations across the USA.
+This project is a weather application that provides real-time weather data for various weather stations across the USA.
 It consists of a backend server built with Node.js and Express, and a frontend application built with React.

 ## Features
 - Real-time weather data display.
 - Interactive map with weather station markers.
 - Heatmaps for temperature and rainfall.
 - Data caching for improved performance.
+- Fetches station data (every 10mins) and caches it from MongoDB
+- Generates random 500 stations (in the US) along with weather data (24hr weather for temperature and rainfall)
+- Displays heatmap overlays (temperature/rainfall) via a dropdown and slider to check past 24hr data along with respective map legend
+- Includes a radar overlay that can be toggled on/off with a checkbox
+- Provides a slider (with play/pause controls) for selecting past 1‑hour radar data
+- Map is interactive in terms of Zoom-in and Zoom-out, Map is pinned to the center and moves but always bounces back to the center.

+##  Tech Stack
+The tech stack for this project includes the following:

+### Backend Tech Stack:
+- Node.js: The backend is built using Node.js.
+- Express: The application uses the Express framework for building the web server and handling routing.
+- Mongoose: This library is used for interacting with MongoDB.
+- CORS: The cors middleware is used to enable Cross-Origin Resource Sharing.
+- Axios: This library is used for making HTTP requests.
+- TypeScript: The project includes TypeScript for type safety.

+### Frontend Tech Stack:
+- React: The frontend is built using React.
+- React Bootstrap: This library is used for implementing Bootstrap components in a React-friendly way.
+- React Leaflet: This library is used for integrating Leaflet maps into the React application.
+- Leaflet: The library is included for handling map functionalities.

+This tech stack provides a robust foundation for building a weather application that fetches data from a MongoDB database and displays it interactively on a web interface.

 ## File Descriptions